code42/py42/docs/userguides/userriskprofile.md

 The `startDate` and `endDate` arguments expect a format of `YYYY-MM-DD`.

-The following code updates departure date of the user risk profile to March 1st, 2025:
+The following code updates the departure date of the user risk profile to March 1st, 2025:

 ```python
 # update the user risk profile